DiogoR404/MetaData262/README.md

 ## Characterization of Lines, Asserts and Errors

+To obtain the data of the characterization of the number of lines, asserts and errors in the tests it will be utilize mongodb queries.
+Starting by dividing the built-ins by the groups they belong to and query for each group adding to an array the number of lines, asserts and errors of each test.
+After obtaining this array it will be saved in a JSON file with the name **"characterization_lines_asserts_erros.json"** in the "characterization" directory.
+The following command is used to execute this characterization:

 `python3 characterization_line_asserts_errors.py`

 ## Characterization of the Versions

+In order to obtain the characterization of the versions of the tests by groups again utilizing the mongodb capabilities.
+By loading the already created database with the computed metadata we can acquire the versions for all tests in a specific group and save it in an array.
+To run this file the next command is needed:

 `python3 characterization_version.py`

+The results will be saved in a JSON file with the field as the name of the group and an array associated that contains the version of the tests in that group, with the name **"characterization_version.json"** in the "characterization" directory.

 ## Characterization of the Built-ins

+The characterization of the built-ins will also use the mongodb already estabilished in order to catch every built-in in the tests of each group. building an object that has as the fields the number of the groups of built-ins and associated to it an object with each built-in and the number of times it appears.
+To run this analyses the following command is ran:

 `python3 characterization_built-ins.py`

+The results are saved in the directory "characterization" with the name **"characterization_built-in"**

+# Other

+## Harness

+In order to execute the dynamic analysis it is necessary to use a harness.
+For the older versions a simpler harness can be used.
+This harness is saved as **"harness.js"**, however for newer versions a more complex harness is needed and is saved as **"harness_finalissimo.js"** which waas built using the following command:

+`python3 make_harness.py`

+## Wrapper

+For the wrapper of the functions we analysed the html of the ecmascript which is saved in the directory "html" and we take every function of the built-ins, executing the command:

+`python3 html_parse.py`

+This command will create a list with all the functions saved in the directory "functions", finally we can prodeuce the wrappers for the functions with the command:

+`node produce_re-function.js`

+This command will create the file **"func.js"** that contains every function wrapped.

+## Parse ECMARef results

+The results of the ECMARef needed to be parsed in order to evaluate our work, mainly removing the tests that expect a negative result that our analysis doesn't work.
+In order to do so the next code is ran:

+`python3 parse_ECMAREF_results.py`

+And the results are saved in the file **"es5_tests.json"**.

+## Parsing the results log

+To use the results of the tests of an implementation the results need to be in json format, to put the results in a json the following command is executed:

+`node results_parse.js`